Market Data Cleansing

 The status of a break test phase will be a function of the status of its streams, which will evolve as described in the Break Test Phase Streams section below.
 It will be set to ‘Not Started’ if all its streams are either ‘Processing’ or ‘Pending Resolution’, to ‘In Progress’ if at least one of its streams is beyond ‘Pending Resolution’, and to ‘Completed’ if all its streams are ‘Approved’.

-MD XM Dashboard - Completed
+Market Data Cleansing Dashboard - Completed

 Data Cleansing/Market Data/Market Data Dashboard